By Mercy Ndirangu

 • Malaika Lifetime Achievement was awarded to DR. SAMUEL KABUE

-Speaking during the awarding ceremony that took place in Albinism Society of Kenya board room in Nairobi west by the renowned musician Daddy Owen, Hon.
-Mwaura M. Isaac CBS said, “I dedicate this award to my very able team and to all children with disabilities.
+Speaking during the awarding ceremony that took place at Kenya Society for the Blind’s boardroom in Nairobi West where Albinism Society of Kenya’s offices are, Hon.
+Mwaura M. Isaac (CBS) said, “I dedicate this award to my very able team and to all children with disabilities.
 The future is always possible.
-My tomorrow is better than today!!”
+My tomorrow is better than today!”

-The award was conferred to him due to his active engagement in fighting for the rights of persons with disabilities in general.
-In particular, MTA noted about the novelty of the Mr. and Miss Albinism Kenya beauty pageantry, in not only showcasing the beauty but also, talent, building confidence and breaking barriers for young persons with albinism.
+The award was conferred to him due to his active engagement in fighting for the rights of Persons with Disabilities in general.
+In particular, MTA noted the novelty of the Mr. and Miss Albinism Kenya beauty pageantry, in not only showcasing the beauty but also, talent, building confidence and breaking barriers for young Persons with Albinism.